The .223 WSSM and 6mmBR Disaster

 Now, realize that my friend has been shooting all manner of firearms, safely, for over half a century.
 He is meticulous, thorough and conscientious in his approach to reloading and shooting.
 However, he made one mistake.
 He put some lose 6BR cartridges in a baggie as he packed up from a prairie dog hunt last summer, without noticing that the baggie was marked .223 WSSM in black marker.
 Then, when the break in his winter weather came, he grabbed the bag, believing it to be the WSSM cartridges and didn't check the head stamp.

-Copyright 2009 by Dr. Jim Clary and/or chuckhawks.com.
+Copyright 2009 by Mary and Dr. Jim Clary and/or chuckhawks.com.
 All rights reserved.